Colm1711/curdine/README.md

 ### Acknowledgements:

-- To my girlfriend Ewelina Wolska and my brother Fintan for testing, support, feedback, permissions for content and images on this project.
+- To my girlfriend Ewelina Wolska,my brother Fintan and family for testing, support, feedback, permissions for content and images on this project.
 - To my mentor Mo Shami for his invaluable guidance and direction.
 - To the Code Institute slack community of students.
 - To the Code Institute Tutors